onkelbeh/HomeAssistantRepository/README.md

 From time to time a fresh compile test on empty boxes (one with Python 3.8 and one with Python 3.7) is run to catch general faults, last good (full) compile test was September 2020 with `v0.115.0`.
 It was not possible to fix everything, work is in progress, some [open problems](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) remain.

 ## Authors welcome
 If you are an author of an integration / component or other stuff related to Home Assistant and I have your stuff not added already, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
-Tagged releases on Github are OK, but a Pypi `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
+Tagged releases on GitHub are OK, but a
+PyPI `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
-Please make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).
+Please make sure you have a proper license assigned, selected license should be unique on all platforms (
+PyPI/GitHub/Sourceforge).

 ## Python 3.9 Support
 Just cloned a box for first tests. but it is too early to try bigger things, most of the dependencies from Main Repo are ready, but some are still missing.
 Forking them only for adding compatibility would get out of hand.
 So we'll just wait a bit... things are moving fast.